frontity/docs/CONTRIBUTING.md

 This document contains all the required information and links to resources needed to contribute to the Frontity documentation:

 - [Code of Conduct](#code-of-conduct) - our Code of Conduct
-- [Platform](#platform) - How do we get the online documentation site from these repository docs
+- [Platform](#platform) - how do we get the online documentation site from these repository docs
-- [Documentation Format](#documentation-format) - Syntax of the documentation docs in this repository
+- [Documentation Format](#documentation-format) - syntax of the documentation docs in this repository
 - [Reporting Issues](#reporting-issues) - guidance on how to report an issue or provide feedback on the Frontity documentation
 - [Contributions Workfows](#contributions-workfows) - a collection of workflows available for contributing
   - [Edit on Github](#edit-on-github) - recommended to suggest small changes